Take the first step toward a master's degree.

-The IMHS Program is ideally suited for those wishing to pursue
+Our program is ideally suited to those wishing to pursue:

-- A health professional, such as Medicine, Dentistry, Nursing, Pharmacy, or complementary and integrative medicine (CIM) field and want to understand the science behind complementary therapies with an eye to integrating evidence-based CIM into their professional practices.
+- A health profession, such as medicine, dentistry, nursing, pharmacy, or complementary and integrative medicine (CIM) field.
+We provide an understanding of the science behind complementary therapies with an eye to integrating evidence-based CIM into professional practices.

 - A career in law with a focus on the legal aspects of CIM.

-- A career in administrative or regulatory affairs within the CIM industry or in the public sector.
+- A career in administrative or regulatory affairs within the CIM industry or the public sector.

 - Additional science education to enrich the practice of CIM therapies.

 - Advanced studies toward a doctoral degree in a biomedical or CIM-related field.

 To learn more about the program, please contact us.